 with differing parameters: $\varepsilon_{0}=58$ and $\varepsilon_1=22$, $\alpha = 12\mbox{\AA}^{-1}$, $r_0=8.5\mbox{\AA}$.
 This function is shown in fig.~\ref{n1-eps(r)}.

-\subsubsection{Interactions between ions, and between ions and DNA grains: solvation effects and sequence dependence}
+\subsubsection{Interactions between ions, and between ions and DNA beads: solvation effects and sequence dependence}

 A-DNA can not be simulated in water with sodium counterions, even in a small box.
-The only exception we know of is in work \cite{2003-Mazur-A-B-in-drop} where a B to A transition was observed in a tiny water drop in which the surface tension contributed to the formation of the compact A-DNA.
-Normally, one needs to add salt to DNA with counterions to observe an A-DNA (see, for example, \cite{1996-B-to-A-Pettitt-Sharmm}).
+The only exception we know of is in a work where a B to A transition was observed in a tiny water drop in which the surface tension contributed to the formation of the compact A-DNA \cite{2003-Mazur-A-B-in-drop}.
+Normally, one needs to add salt to a dsDNA with counterions to observe an A-DNA \cite{1996-B-to-A-Pettitt-Sharmm}.
 Therefore, in the CG model, we included explicit ions Na$^+$ and Cl$^-$ and interactions between them, and between the ions and the charges on DNA.

-We also found that the charges (-e) on phosphates are not sufficient for the formation of A-DNA, one needs to put partial charges on bases (on grains $B_1$, $B_2$, $B_3$ of all the bases), and so to introduce the sequence dependence.
+We also found that the charges (-e) on phosphates (e is an elementary charge) are not sufficient for the formation of A-DNA, one needs to put partial charges on bases (on beads $B_1$, $B_2$, $B_3$ of all the bases), and so to introduce the sequence dependence.
 More exactly, the A-DNA conglomerate is not stable if there are no charges on bases keeping the sodium ions inside the major groove.
-Therefore, we distributed partial charges on grains so that the dipole moment of every (neutral) base coincided with the moment in the AMBER force field (table~\ref{table-base-charge}).
+Therefore, we distributed partial charges on beads (table~\ref{table-base-charge}) so that the dipole moment of every (neutral) base coincided with the moment in the AMBER force field (Parm99SB+bsc0 \cite{2000-Parm99,2006-AMBER-SB,2007-parmbsc0}).

-One can obtain effective potential of interaction between ions in a solvent from a radial distribution function (rdf) in an all atom simulation by several different methods \cite{1999-Lyubartsev-DNA-ions-potentials-inverseMC, 2002-Lyubartsev-DNA-ions-potentials-HNC, 2006-Vegt-Na-Cl-interaction, 2009-Papoian-CG-ions-renormgroup}.
+One can obtain effective potential of interaction between ions in a solvent from a radial distribution function (rdf) in an all atom simulation by several different methods \cite{1999-Lyubartsev-DNA-ions-potentials-inverseMC,2002-Lyubartsev-DNA-ions-potentials-HNC,2006-Vegt-Na-Cl-interaction,2009-Papoian-CG-ions-renormgroup}.
 These methods yield the potentials of close shapes.
-We chose the analytical representation of the potential function proposed in \cite{2009-Papoian-CG-ions-renormgroup}:
+We chose the analytical representation of the potential function proposed by Savelyev and Papoian \cite{2009-Papoian-CG-ions-renormgroup}:

-where $r_{ij}$ is the distance between $i$th and $j$th particles (between ions or between an ion and a DNA grain).
+where $r_{ij}$ is the distance between $i$th and $j$th particles (between ions or between an ion and a DNA bead).
 In this expression, the first term introduces excluded volume, the second term describes the shape of peaks and minima of the potential due to solvation, and the last term is the long-distance asymptotics: electrostatic (Coulombic) interaction between the charges.